Admission Update on the Class of 2023

-Campus visits are strongly encouraged for all applicants but not required.
+Campus visits and virtual visits are strongly encouraged for all applicants but not required.
 We like to meet students individually to help us get to know them better and learn more about their academic preparation and experiences outside of their education.

 More importantly, students will get to see if Rhodes is the place where they want to spend the next four years.Visiting classes, meeting with professors, spending the night on campus and even eating in the dining hall is the best way to get a feel for Rhodes.
 Students can schedule a visit to Rhodes online.

 Scholarships and Financial Aid at Rhodes

 - All applicants are considered for competitive merit awards, ranging from $7,500 to full tuition, on the basis of their Common Application and supporting materials.
 Separate scholarship applications are not required.